Chicken Soup Cures Everything!

 BRAISE CHICKEN

-1. In a large stockpot, add oil, when hot, add chicken skin-side-down, let brown for 5-7 minutes.
+1. In a large stockpot, add oil, when hot, add chicken skin-side-down, let brown for 5-7 minutes on each side.

 SIMMER VEGETABLES

-2. Remove cooked chicken to plate and add the vegetables stirring to coat well.
-Cook on low heat, stirring so as not to burn or stick to the bottom of the pot for about 15 minutes.
+2. Remove cooked chicken to a plate.
+Add the vegetables to the pot, stirring to coat well.
+Cook on low heat, stirring to prevent burning or sticking to the bottom of the pot, for about 20 minutes.

 BOIL SOUP